eknkc/zscrape/README.md

   * `url`: The request URL of the web page to be parsed
   * `maxlength`: Maximum length of file in bytes to be processed
   * `headers`: Object containing optional request headers
  * `parser`: The parser function to be executed within the page.
-A jQuery instance is passed as single argument and whatever gets returned is proxied back to the handler.
+A jQuery instance is passed as the first argument and whatever gets returned is proxied back to the handler.
  * `handler`: Handler function that is called in case of an error or successful completion.
 In case of no errors, second argument is populated with the data returned by parser function.